The Latest Version Of Monopoly Pokes Fun At Millennials

 “Adulting is hard.
 You deserve a break from the rat race!”

 While the normal goal of Monopoly is to amass as much wealth as possible, in the millennial edition, the aim of the game is to gain experience points.
-These are then used on such things as a 3-Day Music Festival, visiting a friends couch, attending a week-long meditation retreat, and going to a vegan bistro, according to the New York Post.
+These are then used on such things as tickets to a three-Day Music Festival, visiting a friend’s couch, attending a week-long meditation retreat, and going to a vegan bistro, according to the New York Post.

 Because, apparently, memories last forever.